 Some companies will combine these items to create pricing models that seem incredibly affordable at the time of implementation.
 But here is where things can get tricky.
 You need to watch out for hidden costs such as hourly charges for additional support time after setup, penalties for exceeding data storage limits, and extra fees to access the mobile app version of the software.

 You also need to consider your future plans.
 When investigating products on the market, look for pricing structures that align with your goals.
 An understanding of price versus value is key during the assessment process.
 If you want to grow, scale, and increase profit margins, then a software that is charging a percentage of asset-under-management (AUM) will inhibit you during that undertaking.
-What started as good value may end up costing more than it is worth.
-If you intend to grow over the next 1 to 5 years, try to dodge pricing structures that attempt to capitalize on that scenario.
+What started as a good value may end up costing more than it is worth.
+If you intend to grow over the next 5 years, try to dodge pricing structures that attempt to capitalize on that scenario.
 Look for rates that are guaranteed for certain periods of time or increase based on well-defined tiers.
 This will help you avoid a situation where software costs balloon from nominal and effective to disproportionate to the value.

 Anytime you are evaluating software it is crucial to have a complete understanding of pricing.
 You are purchasing software to make your life easier, not to create more headaches.
 Choose a software provider that will be a partner, not just a vendor.